gwhitdev/neuro-track/readme.md

 1. To be able to easily view my recorded symptoms in a graph, so that I can see my records and try and identify any patterns in a more visual way.
 2. To be able to easily view my recorded symptoms in a calendar, so that I can see my records and try and identify any patterns in a more visual date-based way.
 3. To be able to share my records, so that I can show them to a professional or a friend.
+4. TO be able to change the colour scheme, so that my preferences are catered for.

 ### Design choices
 The overall feel of the application is one that is attractive and interesting but not overwhelming.